Krablante/googleauth-multi-tracker/README.md

 ---

-Enjoy tracking your reading, watching, and web explorations!
+Enjoy tracking your reading, watching, goals, and web explorations!